Nikhilsuresh11/FinanceWiseDecision/README.md

 - **Credit Card Fraud Detection**: [Link to dataset](#)
 - **Customer Segmentation**: [Link to dataset](#)

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

 Enjoy coding and making finance-wise decisions! 🚀